-Tennis elbow is the term used to describe pain arising from the tendons on the outside of your elbow.
+Golfer's elbow is the term used to describe pain arising from the tendons on the inside of your elbow.

-The tendons insert onto the lateral epicondyle of the humerus (the long bone of the upper arm) as can be seen in the anatomical diagram.
-This gives the problem its other name which is lateral epicondylitis.
-The tendon involved in 90 percent of cases is called extensor carpi radialis brevis.
+The tendons insert onto the medial epicondyle of the humerus (the long bone of the upper arm) as can be seen in the anatomical diagram.
+This gives the problem its other name which is medial epicondylitis.